Stir Fry with Chicken, Peppers, and Sugar Snap Peas

 - Use very high heat and cook fast.

-When I became interested in carb-conscious eating I renewed my interest in stir-frying as a cooking method.
+When I became interested in lower-carb eating I renewed my interest in stir-frying as a cooking method.
 Most stir fries use cornstarch as a thickener, but I’ve discovered that in many recipes you can easily skip the cornstarch and just let the sauce be slightly thinner.
+This recipe uses a good technique of coating the chicken with egg white, which slightly thickens the sauce.